Shwe Thaung Thu

 Mar 6, 2019

 Since late 2014, USAID and Winrock International (along with other partners, such as The Coffee Quality Institute and Atlas) have collaborated on a Value Chains for Rural Development project to provide training, market access, agronomy, and business skills to smallholder coffee farmers in Southern Shan State.
-By all accounts, the project has been a resounding success for key stakeholders, not least of all the coffee-growing communities in Southern Shan State from whom Atlas buys coffee.
-With the project’s end date slated for late 2019, one key to the continued success of the burgeoning specialty coffee market in Myanmar will be groups like Shwe Taung Thu.
+The project has been a resounding success for key stakeholders, not least of all the coffee-growing communities in Southern Shan State from whom Atlas buys coffee.
+With the project’s end date slated for late 2019, one key to the continued success of Myanmar's burgeoning specialty coffee market will be groups like Shwe Taung Thu.

-The group started out as an internship for five leaders among the 18 coffee-producing communities, but in early 2018, several of the members realized that they would need to grow and evolve to take on a larger leadership role for their communities going forward, and in May 2018, the group Shwe Taung Thu, or “golden farmer” in Burmese, was born.
+The group started as an internship for five leaders among the 18 coffee-producing communities.
+Still, in early 2018, several of the members realized that they would need to grow and evolve to take on a larger leadership role for their communities going forward, and in May 2018, the group Shwe Taung Thu, or “golden farmer” in Burmese, was born.

-In order for a village or community to have a representative as part of Shew Taung Thu (1-year term, max 5-year before needing to take 1-year hiatus before being reelected), it must have at least ten core members--paying stakeholders who receive full benefits of Shew Taung Thu, access to trainings, and also receive profit sharing.
-Associate members are producers who sell cherry to the group.
-Currently Shwe Taung Thu has 400 core members (60% women) across the 18 communities, and 3,500 associate members.
+For a village or community to have a representative as part of Shew Taung Thu (1-year term, max 5-year before needing to take 1-year hiatus before being reelected), it must have at least ten core members--paying stakeholders who receive full benefits of Shew Taung Thu, access to training, and also receive profit sharing.
+Associate members are producers who sell cherries to the group.
+Shwe Taung Thu has 400 core members (60% women) across the 18 communities and 3,500 associate members.

-As of December 2018, the group’s biggest challenge across the communities has been working through various agronomy issues and securing access to finance, but they are currently working on pre-harvest and milling/export finance for this coming crop season with both a local bank and international social lending bank.
+Before the 2021 coup, the group’s most significant challenge across the communities has been working through various agronomy issues and securing access to finance.
+Still, they are working on pre-harvest and milling/export finance for this coming crop season with a local bank and an international social lending bank.

-Shwe Taung Thu has created a strong leadership structure for the communities going forward.
-As we spent several days with Soe Thinzar, the group’s young, intelligent, dedicated and charismatic Sales and Quality Control Director, we were encouraged and impressed by the self-motivation of this fantastic group of producers.
-We look forward to working with Shwe Taung Thu and the communities it represents for a long time to come.
+Shwe Taung Thu has created a strong leadership structure for the communities.
+As we spent several days with Soe Thinzar, the group’s young, intelligent, dedicated, and charismatic Sales and Quality Control Director, we were encouraged and impressed by the self-motivation of this fantastic group of producers.
+We look forward to working with Shwe Taung Thu and the communities it represents for a long time.

 Shwe Thaung Thu Leadership Group at their new Headquarters